tim-smart/effect-rx/README.md

 }) {}

 function SomeComponent() {
-  // Use `rpcAtom.query` for readonly queries
+  // Use `CountClient.query` for readonly queries
   const count = useAtomValue(CountClient.query("count", void 0, {
     // You can also register reactivity keys, which can be used to invalidate
     // the query
     reactivityKeys: ["count"]
   }))

-  // Use `rpcAtom.mutation` for mutations
+  // Use `CountClient.mutation` for mutations
   const increment = useAtomSet(CountClient.mutation("increment"))

   return (